anatali/issLab2021/it.unibo.issLabStart/userDocs/iss22/source/Architetture.rst

 - The *Continuos Delivery* and *DevOps* movements added a new factor in the dynamic equilibrium.

-- To build evolvable software systems, architets must think :blue:`beyond just the technical` architecture.
+- :remark:`To build evolvable software systems, architets must think beyond just the technical architecture.`

 --------------------------------------
 Architetture preliminari